Martyna94/The_Detection_Duo/README.md

 _Include a comprehensive summary of all important information about your project solution here._
 All necessary code files and any additional information required to judge your project solution should be included in the repository.

+We have finished all 5 tasks and we suggest the following.
+First using watching the 3 minutes video presenting an overview of our solution.
+Then reading the report which explains a lot more in-depth our solution.
+Then the judge can start reading the jupyter notebooks and python files for every task.
+The slides and reports are found in the GitHub repository and also in the shared google drive.

 ### Project Presentation Deck:
-_Upload/ Link a 3min. presentation deck here._
+_Upload/ Link a 3min. presentation deck here._ https://drive.google.com/drive/folders/15mTDGrM5DGaGN612IQHc26DL88q_3gG-?usp=sharing

 See project presentation guidelines [here](https://docs.google.com/document/d/13nWF8AxFAfFYTWEYPT3BpPdYkqtxxSAjmuXj_zcMh-E/edit?usp=sharing)